Camping in a Romahome Duo

 The on board toilet is situated under the sink.
 When required for use the sink lifts up and slots into an upright position above the toilet out of the way.
 For privacy there are curtains which divide the toilet area from the living area and the rear blind and window curtain give privacy from outside.

-The pictures show a view taken from inside and outside the van, they shows the toilet in situ.
+The pictures show a view taken from inside and outside the van, they show the toilet in situ.
 Here you can see that the toilet is completely enclosed under the sink unit, it has a removable door for ease of access.

 We always kept a small push button air freshener in the cupboard to keep it smelling fresh.